-Andy though … had no choice but to get back on his bike.
+Andy had no choice but to get back on his bike.

 To start with all was sunny and calm as he climbed into the hills away from the river.
 He took off his rain jacket, put on his sun glasses and started humming tunelessly on what (surprisingly) seemed like a lovely ride.

-Then only 10km away from Hamilton the sky suddenly darkened as the cold front hit, hurling down rain and small piercing hailstones fired horizontally by 60kph winds.
+Then only 10km from Hamilton, the sky suddenly darkened as the cold front hit, hurling down rain and small piercing hailstones fired horizontally by 60kph winds.
 This was the same weather system that would later destroy a concrete bridge when it rammed into New Zealand.

 That 10km took Andy well over two hours, mainly because he spent most of it sheltering in trees.
-However, it gave him plenty of time to contemplate an important rule of bicycle touring … don’t ever get delayed by losing your dongle!
+However, it gave him plenty of time to contemplate an important rule of bicycle touring … never get delayed by losing your dongle!